In this article, I’m going to compare 2 of the most popular Rowing Machines available on the market: the NordicTrack RW900 and the Concept 2 Model D.

 Which One Offers More Features?

-Rowing Machines (and fitness equipment in general) are becoming more and more integrated with technology nowadays.
-You can’t really have a worthwhile piece home gym equipment without some sort of tech incorporated into its operations.
+You can’t really have a worthwhile piece of home gym equipment without some sort of tech incorporated into its operations.

 Features are the cornerstone of any product; more worthwhile features tend to indicate more value for money.
 In this department, I have to say that the RW900 is the winner!